richryan/richryan.github.io/README.md

 under `#profile .portrait`.
 `border-radius` modifies how rounded corners are.

+**NOTE**: I edited how public/img/hugo-logo.png was displayed in the footer (took it out).
+I simply commented out a line in footer_section.html (indicated with the date 5/13/2020).

 **NOTE**: I edited how MathJax works by editing `themes/hugo-academic/layouts/partials/css/academic.css`, including code labeled with `Added by rwr on 12/8/2019`.